Code-Collaborate-Community/Coding-Challenge/README.md

 To complete your home challenge, do the following:

 1. Fork this repo (click "Fork" button on top right)
-2. Clone you forked repo into your local machine
+2. Clone the forked repo into your local machine
 3. Create new branch
 4. Write a python program as described in "Python-Home-Challenge" folder
 5. Commit and push your work